fluid-project/sojustrepairit.org/content/partners/futco.md

 {{< figure src="/images/uploads/futco-event-1.png" alt="Screenshot of event invitation showing the title, location, date and time of the event as well as the event sponsors" caption="Event invitation" >}}

-{{< figure src="/images/uploads/futco-event-1-image-2.png" alt="Photograph showing musicians performing with saxophones, drums and singing"caption="Musical performance at the event >}}
+{{< figure src="/images/uploads/futco-event-1-image-2.png" alt="Photograph showing musicians performing with saxophones, drums and singing" caption="Musical performance at the event" >}}

 ### Training about inclusion with Teachers from Secretary of Education in Cartagena de Indias